ja3ekja/checkout-component/README.md

 * @OneToOne & @OneToMany one directional and default fetch type
 * @Transactional for create receipt
 * @ControllerAdvice for handle exception from controllers
+* @SessionScope and in memory implementation of bucket